 Is there free housing?

 YAL does not provide housing, however, there are plenty of ways to find reasonable housing around the Austin area.
-Depending on where you are looking and what rooming situation you are interested in rent can range from $600-$1,000.
-For example, if you are comfortable living in a house with five other people away from a metro stop your rent is going to be cheaper than someone living by themselves with a dog in the middle of the city.
-Typically rent is around to $800.
+Depending on where you are looking and what rooming situation you are interested in rent can range from $600-$800.
+For example, if you are comfortable living in a house with a few other people, your rent is going to be cheaper than someone living by themselves in the middle of the city.

 Is the position paid?

-Summer Interns earn $4,500 in four installments and Spring/Fall interns earn $6,300 in four installments when participating in a CKI Internship or Fellowship program.
+Our interns are paid $1,800 per month.
 This stipend is not taxed but will need to be reported when filing your taxes later in the year.
 Taxation is theft.

-What can I do to prepare for my CKI program application and interview?
+What can I do to prepare for my application and interview with YAL?

-It is important to take time and research the vision and mission of CKI, so you have a clear understanding of what is expected in their program and all the great opportunities provided.
-Here are some resources to get you started:
+It is important to take time and research the vision and mission of YAL, so you have a clear understanding of what is expected during program and all the great opportunities provided.

 Where is the YAL office located?